Amin-MAG/My-Notes/Network.md

 The TCP/IP model is the foundation of the internet and is widely used in various networking applications.
 TCP/IP Model has Four layers - Network Access, Internet, Transport, Application.
 TCP/IP is not just a model but also a suite of protocols.
 Different protocols operate at each layer to facilitate communication.
 #### Network Access Layer:

 It deals with the physical connection between the device and the network (similar to OSI Physical Layer).
 It is responsible for protocols that govern data link and physical layer interactions.
-The Data Unit, Frame, encapsulates the packet from the Internet Layer and add physical layer information, such as MAC addresses.
+The Data Unit, Frame, encapsulates the packet from the Internet Layer and adds physical layer information, such as MAC addresses.

 - **Ethernet**
 - **Wi-Fi (802.11)**